mcedit/mcedit/README.md

 ## For Developers

 MCEdit is written in Python using a variety of open source modules.
-When developing it is recommended to use virtualenv to keep dependencies sane and to easy deployment.
+When developing it is recommended to use virtualenv to keep dependencies sane and for easy deployment.

 ### Development Quick Guide